Maren, born in the home of the Cincinnati Reds, lived in Pittsburgh when the team included Roberto Clemente. It's been a great life.

 The Pirates Obtain Clemente

-In 1954, the “bottom of barrel” Pittsburgh Pirates team had the first pick of the players draft.
+In 1954, the “bottom of barrel” Pittsburgh Pirates team had the first pick in the players draft.
 Despite the Dodgers' efforts to keep Roberto’s talent under wraps, the Pirates recognized a potential star and acquired him.
 Clemente debuted as a Pirate on April 17, 1955.
 His statistics were: height 5’11,” weight 175, batted right-handed, threw right-handed, and played right field.
-Clemente's nickname was Arriba, an expression of elation.
-This draft by the Pirates was the beginning of a long-term relationship: Roberto stayed with them for his entire eighteen year Major League Baseball career.
+Clemente's nickname as a Pirate was Arriba, an expression of elation.
+This draft by the Pirates was the beginning of a long-term relationship: Roberto stayed with them for his entire 18-year Major League Baseball career.

 Private Life and Charitable Acts